-In late May 2018, we announced plans to add a new 150-megawatt wind farm in Kossuth County, Iowa.
+In late 2019, we started construction on the Kossuth Wind Farm.
+This is a 150 megawatt wind farm located in Kossuth County, Iowa.
 It generates power on behalf of Wisconsin customers.
-The Kossuth Wind Farm will be located in north-central Iowa, which has consistently strong wind resources.
+The Kossuth Wind Farm is located in north-central Iowa, which has consistently strong wind resources.
 This project can generate enough energy for 57,000 homes.
-Pending regulatory approval, construction is expected to begin in summer 2019 with planned completion in fall 2020.
+We expect to complete construction in 2020.

 In early April 2018, we also finalized our acquisition of a 55-megawatt ownership interest in the Forward Wind Energy Center near Brownsville, Wis.

 Both of these projects add to our existing fleet of two other wind farms serving Wisconsin customers: Cedar Ridge and Bent Tree.

 Why are you adding more wind energy now?

 - We are taking these steps today so that our customers can benefit from the improved economics of wind and receive low-cost, renewable energy for decades.